Are you ready to kickstart your music career?

 You can count on the PreSonus AudioBox 96 to give you professional sound quality and features at the cheapest price possible!

-It is one of the best portable USB audio interfaces for beginners and for remote or on-the-go recording sessions.
+It’s one of the best portable USB audio interfaces for beginners and remote or on-the-go recording sessions.

 Let’s take a look at the specs.